pantrypoints/sp/content/en/research/descartes/meteors/discourse-02.md

 ---

+{{< n n="In Material Superphysics, vapors and exhalations are part of the Material Layer as the liquid medium mom2" >}}

 <!-- This is similar to dust rising from a field when stirred by the feet of a passerby.

 These dust particles are much larger and heavier than the small particles of [air aether?].